a-riceeater/rel/CONTRIBUTING.md

 If you are trying to add/fix new rel interperter features, you must understand how the rel code structure works.
 When the user wants to run their code (via `rel run`), the `rel.js` file reads the `rel.json` in the `current working directory` (the directory where the run command is being executed).
 It then finds the `main` entry, and sends the file name to the `interp` function in `interp.js`.
 The file is then read, and the lines are sent to an array.
 The lines are then looped through, where each line is evaluated.
 Depending on what each line says, a function would be ran.
 For example if the line says `using <Logger>`, then the `modules.js` file would find the file assosciated, and require it, importing all the functions.

 ### Throwing your own errors
 Rel has a custom system when it comes to throwing errors.
 In the `errors.js` file, there are many functions, like `throwTypeError`, `throwUndefined`, and more.
+If none of the provided error messages suite what you are trying to say, you may either:

+**Add your own function to errors file**
+This is the recommended method if you feel that this error can be used in many situations, and not just a specific problem.

+**Adding a console.log that follows the error structure** This is reccomended if you are making an error for just one specific situation.
+Make sure to follow the rel error structure.

 ### Adding your own code